Aging & Health A to Z

 Just because a test or treatment is listed doesn’t mean it’s unreliable or ineffective for you.
 Different people respond differently, and there is no “one-size-fits-all” when it comes to medical care.

-Choosing Wisely: Five Things Physicians and Patients Should Question
+Choosing Wisely: 10 Things Physicians and Patients Should Question

 Careful hand-feeding for patients with severe dementia is at least as good as tube-feeding for the outcomes of death, aspiration pneumonia, functional status and patient comfort.
 Food is the preferred nutrient.
 Tube-feeding is associated with agitation, increased use of physical and chemical restraints and worsening pressure ulcers.